 The Goop Glow Vitamin C Serum was on the expensive end at $125.
-I love Goop products, but this one was underwhelming at best.
+I love a lot of Goop products, but this one was underwhelming at best.

-So six months ago, after a ton of research and reading countless reviews by actual skin experts, I finally ordered the SkinCeuticals C E Ferulic.
+About a year ago, after a ton of research and reading countless reviews by actual skin experts, I finally ordered the SkinCeuticals C E Ferulic.

 It seems like every dermatologist on the planet swears by it and, on Dermstore alone over 4,000 5-star reviews.

-Gently PRESS it into you skin, you might feel a little tingle – that’s ok.
+Gently PRESS it into your skin, you might feel a little tingle – that’s ok.